adrien-gide/Detect_Code_Clone/README.md

 ## Remaining tasks

 This project is not done and has some things who need to be finished :

-    + Documentation
-    + Debugging of the third solution
++ Debugging of the third solution.
-    + Output of the third solution (Duplicates localisation, )
++ Output of the third solution (Duplicates localisation (in which file), clarification).
++ Documentation.
++ Clear display of memory usage.
-    +
++ Find optimizations for algorithms.

 The function are documented in a Doxygen generated [doc][doc] (not updated).